ursatile/aspnet-btb/README.md

 * Deploy to Azure
 * BOOM we're in the cloud (but with Sqlite database... oops)
 * SQL migration runner
+* Get a real database up and running

 Monday PM: make it look nice